Ma and Pa Kettle at the Fair

-Ma and Pa Kettle at the Fair is a 1952 American comedy film directed by Charles Barton.
-It is the fourth installment of Universal-International's Ma and Pa Kettle series, starring Marjorie Main and Percy Kilbride.
+Ma and Pa Kettle at the Fair is a 1952 American comedy film directed by Charles Barton and starring Marjorie Main and Percy Kilbride.
+It is the fourth installment of Universal-International's Ma and Pa Kettle film series.

 Plot

-Ma and Pa Kettle are trying to raise money to send their daughter Rosie to college, although the couple are unemployed and in debt.
-Pa deliberately walks in front of street traffic, hoping to win a monetary injury settlement, but only succeeds in causing a collision.
-Ma then decides to participate in contests at the county fair, and Pa buys Emma, an old tired horse, on credit for the Harness Race, promising to pay the owner later with Ma's fair prize winnings.
-Birdie Hicks tries her best to win all the contests, but the Kettles are the ones who get the last laugh.
+Ma and Pa Kettle are trying to raise money to send their daughter Rosie to college, although they are unemployed and in debt.
+Pa deliberately walks into street traffic, hoping to win a monetary injury settlement, but instead causes a collision.
+Ma wants to participate in contests at the county fair, and Pa buys an old tired horse named Emma on credit to compete in the harness race, promising to pay the owner later with Ma's prize money.